microchip-pic-avr-examples/attiny1627-force-sensitive-resistor-with-12-bit-adc/readme.md

 ## Setup

-In the example application, the ADC result will be sent to an android/iOS app over Bluetooth communication using the RN4870 Click board.
-The ADC result will also be sent to a serial terminal and a 4x4 RGB Click board is used to illuminate different LEDs corresponding to the applied force on the force sensor on the Force Click board.

 - Connect the ATtiny1627 Curiosity Nano on Curiosity Nano Adapter Board
 - Connect RN4870 Click on the Slot1 on Curiosity nano Adapter Board
 - Connect Force Click  on the Slot2 on Curiosity nano Adapter Board